Summary of Significant Accounting Policies and Nature of Operations

 Use of Estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Key estimates made by management relate primarily to determining the net realizable value of inventory and the valuation of deferred tax assets and liabilities, in addition to the valuation and assumptions underlying share-based compensation expense.
+Key estimates made by management relate primarily to determining the net realizable value of inventory and the valuation of deferred tax assets and liabilities.
 Actual results could differ from these estimates.

 Cash and Cash Equivalents